JiayuSuPKU/Smoother/docs/source/usage.rst

 ----------------------------------

 Subsequently, Smoother translates the spatial weights matrix into a covariance structure according to assumptions on the underlying stochastic process.
-The covariance is then converted into a modular sparse loss function (referred to as `SpatialLoss`) through a multivariate normal (MVN) prior.
+The covariance is then converted into a modular sparse loss function, referred to as `SpatialLoss`, through a multivariate normal (MVN) prior.
 When applied to a random variable of interest, the spatial loss regularizes incoherence in the variable and thus improve performance in downstream tasks.

 .. code-block:: python